 Raising awareness to help save lives

 Prescription opioid painkillers can be appropriate in some circumstances, but opioid painkiller abuse is a growing problem in the State of Minnesota and nationally.
-The United States has less than 5% of the world’s population but uses 80% of the world’s opioid painkillers.
-People who abuse these prescription painkillers are 40 times more likely to abuse heroin.
+The United States has less than 5% of the world’s population but uses 99% of the world’s hydrocodone and about 75% of its oxycodone.
+People who abuse prescription painkillers are 40 times more likely to abuse heroin.

 The Office of the Minnesota Attorney General and the Anoka County Attorney’s Office are committed to helping prevent the abuse of prescription painkillers in Minnesota.
 Through the DOSE OF REALITY: Prevent Prescription Painkiller Abuse in Minnesota Public Awareness, Education, and Prevention Effort, we are looking to help save lives by preventing prescription painkiller addiction.

 The goals of DOSE OF REALITY are to: